What’s new at HeartCount: Semiannual report

 On the right side of the chart below, for example, employee well-being for the past six months is 79%, which is 1% lower than the previous six months.

-You can also see the percentage of unfavorable, neutral, favorable, and non-responses per question indicated through color coding and percentages.
+You can also see the percentage of unfavourable, neutral, favourable, and non-responses per question indicated through colour coding and percentages.

 In the example below, 5% of employees disagreed with the question, 14% indicated mixed sentiment or indifference, and 79% expressed feeling good at work.